-P2/GH Activity Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) In 2010-2012, Develop SWPPPs for all fleet maintenance and storage yards/facilities at U-M. FY 2012- 2013 (mid- year) ✓ ✓ In 2013, implement all SWPPP for fleet maintenance & storage yards at U-M. FY 2013- 2014 (mid- year) ✓ ✓ √
+P2/GH Activity Magazarable Cooks Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) In 2010-2012, Develop SWPPPs for all fleet maintenance and storage yards/facilities at U-M. FY 2012- 2013 (mid- year) ✓ ✓ In 2013, implement all SWPPP for fleet maintenance & storage yards at U-M. FY 2013- 2014 (mid- year) √ √ ✓

 • On-going quarterly inspections are conducted at fleet maintenance and storage yards/facilities on all campuses.
 An annual review and update of each SWPPP is also conducted.
 Documentation is kept on file for a minimum of three years.
+A new SWPPP was developed for the newly constructed Dean Road Transportation Center in March 2023.